Last updated on October 26, 2023

 2. Bulk Edits

-One of my absolute favorite features in Descript is the ability to make bulk edits.
-For example, you can easily remove filler words or even specific phrases you don’t want in your video.
-This can drastically reduce your video’s duration and help you create shorter, more concise content that viewers love.
+In this Descript filler word removal review, one of my absolute favorite features of Descript stood out – the ability to make bulk edits.
+For instance, you can easily eliminate filler words or even specific phrases you don’t want in your video.

 3. Silence Removal